-With headlight restoration equipment on sale this month, I thought it would be a good idea to dive into a question we get a lot regarding headlight restoration – and that’s the use of the different sanding grits to remove the cloudiness from headlights.
+With headlight restoration equipment on sale this month, I thought it would be a good idea to dive into a question we get a lot regarding headlight restoration sanding grits.
+How to use the different sanding grits to remove the cloudiness from headlights.
 The questions we get typically revolve around when to use each specific grit and reasons why the cloudiness isn’t being removed.

 First, I want to mention that our Delta Kits headlight restoration systems include the following sanding disks: 180, 320, 500, 800, 1200, 1500, 3000 (polishing disc).
 Depending on the restoration needs of the headlight, you’ll want to start with either the 180 or the 320 grit.